Evening Session: Veni Vidi Voice & My Body the Earth

 Veni Vidi Voice by Ida-Marie Corell

-Veni Vidi Voice, is an audiovisual live performance that translates Corell’s research, artistic practice and engagement with the Venusian archetypes into an acoustic dimension.
+Veni Vidi Voice is an audiovisual live performance that translates Ida-Marie Corell’s research, artistic practice, and engagement with the Venusian archetypes into an acoustic dimension.
 As a synesthete, music plays a central role in her work, intertwining visual and auditory perception.

-Corell views art as a medium of knowledge transfer that unfolds in social sculptures, as seen in her network project Technologies of HER— an interdisciplinary art, research, and knowledge initiative exploring cyclical, rhythmic, and matriarchal intelligences, as well as ancient linguistic perceptions like synesthesia.
+Corell views art as a medium of knowledge transfer that unfolds in social sculptures, as seen in her network project Technologies of HER – an interdisciplinary art, research, and knowledge initiative exploring cyclical, rhythmic, and matriarchal intelligences, as well as ancient linguistic perceptions such as synaesthesia.

 My Body the Earth